harendra-kumar/concise-haskell/language/12-composing-functions.rst

 Function Extensions
 -------------------

-`Extension`: Like an application reduces the arity, an extension increase the order of a function.
+`Extension`: Like an application reduces the arity, an extension increases the order of a function.
 A function and a value can be used such that the input of the function is modified to accept a function whose output matches the input of original function::